EliaSippola/todo-website/working-with-nginx-on-amazon-linux.md

         # you can edit the default file location at apache conf, or just deal with it

         # you can still have 'location / {...}' to redirect rest of the traffic there
+        # even if you have set other locations like /store
     }
 }
 ```